antmicro/ros-tracking-nodes-tester-node/README.md

 * `-i`, `--input` - path to directory containing frames and annotations
 * `-o`, `--output` - path where output should be saved, .csv file extension, optional

+Tested node should subscribe to topic `tracking_tester/frame` and publish to topic `tracking_tester/bbox`.

 ## test.py

 There is a Python3 script supplemented, which runs tester and generates output, which can be parsed by `vot-report-generator`.